 Areas of the world and peoples on which I have carried out research, and which inform my perspective, include the Northwest Coast of North America, the Korean peninsula and Pacific Rim, Arctic whaling societies, coastal Florida, and the European Upper Paleolithic/Mesolithic.
-I am constantly looking to expand the ethnographic and archaeological contexts in which questions concerning complex hunter-gatherer organization can be addressed.
+I am constantly looking to expand the ethnographic, archaeological and theoretical frameworks in which questions concerning complex hunter-gatherer-fisher organization can be addressed.

 Northwest Coast Complexity

 My archaeological research on the Northwest Coast of North America centers on investigating the economic organization, social institutions and political economy of precontact complex hunter-gatherers.
 Much of this research takes place in the Salish Sea in southwestern British Columbia, the traditional territory of Coast Salish peoples.
 Here, I am looking into the relationship between the development of large households, village formation, social inequality, resource ownership and intensive storage economies.